Principles of Community

 Azra Lari and Jessica Tucker participated as discussion leaders for the First Generation affinity groups to wrap up the conference.

 Chris Duncan-Lewis participated as a graduate student coordinator for NIH Bridges to Baccalaureate (B2B) Program Summer Research Coordinator in the MCB department.
 This training program provides transfer students from local community colleges the opportunity to train in academic research settings and conduct research in UC Berkeley labs as B2B Fellows.
-Additionally, Chris has attended multiple conferences to help recruit minority scientists to join the MCB graduate program, including: 2016-2018 Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) and 2018-2019 Annual Biomedical Research Conference for Minority Students (ABRCMS).

 Jessica Tucker served as a 2019 B2B summer mentor to a local community college student.
 Additionally, Jessica is currently serving on the MCB Wellness Committee, a group of faculty, staff, and students working together to plan wellness programming and events, with a focus on mental health.